Data Types in C

 3. Long

-Again, the short data type is divided into two types i.e. signed short and unsigned short.
-Same for int and long i.e. signed int, unsigned int, signed long, and unsigned long.
+Again, the short data type is divided into two types, i.e., signed short and unsigned short.
+Same for int and long, i.e., signed int, unsigned int, signed long, and unsigned long.
 So, one integer data type is again subdivided into 6 types.
-For a better understanding of the integer data types, please have a look at the below image.
+To better understand the integer data types, please look at the image below.

 Integer Data Type in C Language

-Why integer data type is classified into six types?
+Why is the integer data type classified into six types?

 The basic advantages of classifying these many types of nothing but utilizing the memory more efficiently and increasing the performance.
 If you want to store one integer value, one integer data type is enough.
 It depends on the data and also depends on the size of the data.
-For example, department number is something like 10, 20, and 30, etc. To store such type of data, a very little integer is enough, so we can consider short data type.
-Consider I am trying to store a phone number or I am trying to store an account number, such type of things we can store with the help of long integer type.
+For example, department numbers are 10, 20, 30, etc. To store such type of data, a very little integer is enough, so we can consider short data type.
+Consider I am trying to store a phone number or I am trying to store an account number, such types of things we can store with the help of long integer type.

 Depending on the size of the data, we choose a particular datatype.
-Suppose to store the value 10, 1 Byte memory is required. then we should go for a data type in which it occupies only one byte of memory.
+Suppose we store the value 10, and 1 Byte memory is required.
+Then we should go for a data type in which it occupies only one byte of memory.
 In this case, if you are trying to choose a data type that occupies 4 bytes, then you are wasting 3 bytes of memory in your application.
-3 bytes of memory we are wasting which will reduce the performance of the application.
+3 bytes of memory we are wasting, which will reduce the application’s performance.

 Character Data Type in C Language:

 The Character Data Type in C language is divided into two types.
-One is a signed character and the second one is an unsigned character.
+One is a signed character, and the second is an unsigned one.
 Both are of size 1 byte.
 For a better understanding of the Character data types, please have a look at the following image.

 Character Data Type in C Language